w3f/research/docs/polkadot/networking/4-icmp.md

 This is a scheme which results in all participants seeing all messages.
 It almost certainly will not scale beyond a small number of initial chains but will serve functionally as a starting protocol.

+ ## Interchain Messaging Routing Overview
+ To send messages from one parachain (sending parachain) to another parachain (receiving parachain) depending on the setup the following steps will be carried out.

+ 1. When full nodes of the sending parachain are also part of the domain of the receiving parachain, gossiping the message suffices
+ 2. A relay chain full node is in the domain of both the sending and receiving parachain, gossiping the message suffices
+ 3. Parachain validator of receiving parachain does not see the message being gossiped, then it request the message directly from the parachain validator of the sending parachain (PV at the moment of sending).
+ The PV of the sending parachain are responsible to keep the messages available.
+ The parachain validators of the sending parachain directly send the messages to the receiving parachain PoV's.
+ Finally, the PV's of the receiving parachain gossip the messages in the receiving parachain network.

 **Future Improvements (roughly, from sooner to later)**:

  1. A section above describes why propagating egress to peers who are _arbitrarily_ far back is a bad idea, but we can reasonably keep track of the last $a$ ancestors of all of our leaves once we're synced and just following normal block production.